 Andy has been a Hideout performer since 2001, an instructor since 2003 and is currently the Director of both Education and Professional Development.
 He’s endlessly intrigued by improv as an art form — directing Hideout shows like Maestro, Theatresports, Fakespeare, Live Nude Improv, and Fandom: Improvised Fan Fiction — but his big passion is sharing the transformational and empowering ideas of improv to anyone willing to listen.
 He runs The Hideout’s adult classes program and provides Austin companies with team building, professional development and general fun having.

 After jumping into classes in 2011, Caeriel fell in love with improv and the Hideout and just refused to leave!
 These days, Caeriel wears many hats at the Hideout.
 In addition to being an instructor, he is also the Classes Registrar, Intern Program Coordinator, House Manager, and Director of the Student Mainstage Program.
-He directed or co-directed three sold out student mainstages: What the F@#!, Close Up, and 183 Dewberry Lane.
-He is a core cast member of the Hideout’s weekly kids show Flying Theater Machine.
+He directed or co-directed several sold out student mainstages, including: What the F@#!, Close Up, 183 Dewberry Lane, and Soundstage 23.
+He was a core cast member of the Hideout’s weekly kids show Flying Theater Machine.

 Caeriel is interested in growing our diverse community, creating a warm, engaging scene for people from all walks of life, and helping people find greater joy and fun in their lives through improv.
 Besides improv, Caeriel also loves dogs, sci-fi, esports, and board games.